Medicines that impair kidney function

 Three common mechanisms of drug-induced renal impairment are:• Reduced GFR caused by interference with the physiologic function of the kidney (e.g. NSAIDs reduce blood flow through the kidney).
 This is sometimes called functional renal impairment because the physical structure of the kidney is not damaged.

 • Physical injury to parts of the kidney (e.g. necrosis of tubules with aminoglycosides).
-Traditionally, medicines that damage the nephron are termed nephrotoxic.
+Traditionally, medicines that damage the nephron have been termed nephrotoxic.

 • Immune-based inflammatory reaction within the kidney presenting as glomerulonephritis (e.g. penicillins, gold salts).